Eric A Rose, MD Email Eric Rose

 - PROFESSOR | Population Health Science and Policy

 - PROFESSOR | Medicine, Cardiology

 - PROFESSOR | Cardiovascular Surgery

-World-renowned surgeon and scientist Eric A. Rose, MD, joined Mount Sinai as the Edmond A. Guggenheim, Professor and Chairman of the Department of Health Policy, and Associate Director for Clinical Outcomes at Mount Sinai Heart.
+World-renowned surgeon and scientist Eric A. Rose, MD, joined Mount Sinai as the Edmond A. Guggenheim, Professor and Chairman of the Department of Population Health Science & Policy, and Associate Director for Clinical Outcomes at Mount Sinai Heart.

 Dr. Rose is best known for making history in 1984 when he performed the first successful pediatric heart transplant.
 Since that landmark achievement, Dr. Rose has continued to study and improve cardiac surgical care in children and adults.
 His research has focused on the management of end-stage heart disease using artificial circulatory support "Mount Sinai has a long tradition of clinical excellence and has been a leader in translational research," says Dr. Rose.
 "I am delighted to join the Mount Sinai team."
 Dr. Rose also organized and led the National Institutes of Health (NIH)-funded Randomized Evaluation of Mechanical Assistance for the Treatment of Congestive Heart Failure (REMATCH) trial, which, in results published in 2001, conclusively demonstrated for the first time that long-term use of mechanical circulatory support devices prolongs and enhances life in non-transplantable, end-stage heart disease patients.